ca-carr/hackathon-EXE-25-26/2026/game1.md

 - All transactions are accepted into the final blockchain.
 - Each sender’s name appears at least once in accepted transactions.

 ---

 # Debrief Questions
 1. What made consensus difficult?
 2. How did you detect fraudulent transactions?
-3. What role did the block creation (mining) play?
+3. What role did the block creation play?
-4. How would digital signatures improve this system?
+4. How would verifiable signatures improve this system?
 5. What happens when ledgers disagree?